KiandaBPM/docs/content/docs/platform/connectors/docusign.md

 ## Before you get started

 In advance of using the DocuSign data connector, you must have an account with DocuSign.
 This account is used to authorise a connection between your Kianda subscription and your DocuSign account itself so that the DocuSign **Application Programming Interface (API)** can be used.
 There are two types of accounts that you can create in DocuSign.
-An ordinary account and a developer account.
+An **ordinary** account and a **developer** account.
 Take note which account you have created as this information will be used to create a different connection within Kianda.

 ## When to use

-You can use the DocuSign data connector when a process your have created requires you to send individual documents or envelopes to get them signed electronically.
-With the connector you can access different types of templates that you have created within your DocuSign account, download documents, access already existing envelopes to see their status or summary.
+You can use the DocuSign data connector when a process your have created requires you to send individual documents or envelopes to get them signed **electronically**.
+With the connector you can access different types of **templates** that you have created within your DocuSign account, **download** documents, access already existing envelopes to see their **status** or **summary**.

 ## How to get started